The following article gives some practical tips on organizing a production schedule and production planning:

 The way you organize your production schedule will often determine the implementation process’s success, speed, and course.

-Many wrong theories on production scheduling and planning (ideas of having a complicated work schedule or artificial correctness in adjusting to some form) result from strenuous ERP implementations.
+Many wrong production scheduling and planning (ideas of having a complicated work schedule or artificial correctness in adjusting to some form) result from strenuous ERP implementations.
 Some things are done to serve their purpose.
 Consequently, you end up with the useless and expensive tool and do most of the planning manually, using the old methods.

 Following the practical approach in production scheduling, you will see that not advanced or sophisticated functions, but the fact that looking at the orders you will be able to SEE and FEEL YOUR PRODUCTION, will mainly decide whether you love this new concept and intent to make life easier, or get back to your old ways and plan production in your head, ignoring advice from the production planning software.